About usAbout us

 A selection of GIR articles have appeared in two books, namely Capital Account (2004) covering the years 1993-2002 and Capital Returns (2016) for the period 2002-2015.
 Both books benefited from the editorial skill of Edward Chancellor, the distinguished financial historian, who also provided insightful introductions to the two publications.

-I have known and admired the Marathon investment team for over a decade.
-They are among the best in the world: fiercely independent, often contrarian and always thought-provoking.
 Their Global Investment Review is must reading in our firm.
 Capital Account should be studied by every serious investor.